-To celebrate the opening of entries for The Next Chapter, The Wheeler Centre’s writers’ scheme, join three participants and their mentors – Arthur Bolkas and Arnold Zable, Meleika Gesa-Fatafeh and Ellen van Neerven, and Jean Bachoura and Maria Tumarkin – to discuss the varied forms of support for emerging writers, and the unique qualities of writing mentorships.
-Presented annually, The Next Chapter gives 10 outstanding emerging writers the time and space to write, and a 12-month mentorship with an experienced writer.
-Through these dedicated mentorships, tomorrow’s great voices receive guidance and support from today’s literary icons.
+Join three recipients of The Next Chapter writers’ scheme and their mentors – Dan Hogan and Rebecca Giggs; Oliver Reeson and Maria Tumarkin; and Jonathon Slottje and Bruce Pascoe – as they discuss the varied forms of support for emerging writers, and the unique qualities of writing mentorships, in conversation with Sophie Black.
+Run by the Wheeler Centre, The Next Chapter scheme gives 10 outstanding emerging writers the time and space to write, and a 12-month mentorship with an experienced writer.

 Presented with the Wheeler Centre.